androbi-com/goglife/README.md

 # Conway's Game of Life with Go

-One of my first little proyects with the Go language.
+One of my first little projects with the Go language.
 There is a simple and a concurrent version, which has been inspired by the C + MPI program I use as a [basic example for domain decomposition in MPI in my HPC course](http://androbi.com/course/html/mpi_gameoflife.md.html).